EffectOrientedProgramming/book/Chapters/06_Failure.md

   ZIO.succeed:
     getTemperatureOrThrow()
 ```
+So despite our claim that this Effect would `succeed`, it actually crashes with a defect.
+When we call side-effecting code, our Effect System can't warn us about the potential failure.

-Using `ZIO.attempt` we can catch the thrown `Exception`s and instead encapsulate the failure in the Effect.
+The right way is to use `ZIO.attempt` which captures thrown `Exception`s as the error type of the Effect.

 ```scala 3 mdoc:silent
 import zio.*